zajacn/metagenomics_course_FGCZ/window_cluster.md

 This is a step by step list of instruction on how to log into the cluster from a windows computer.

-1.Download Putty for the following link: https://www.putty.org/ \
+1. Download Putty for the following link: https://www.putty.org/ \
 2. Once you have installed Putty, you should open it up and see the following window:

 ![Putty](Putty_picture.jpeg)